Social Icons

 Directed by David Yates

 The movie felt like it was written back to front.
-I guess they have already collated the names for the needed diversity, which meant the characters on the good side had increased way too much.
-Some had such minute roles that I wondered if none of the other characters could not have handled that task along with theirs.
-With the huge crowd of actors and the end already in sight, the movie makes you feel that the screenplay was just made to fill up the necessary gaps and create characters and animals to help narrate the ending they wanted.
+I guess they had already collated the names for the needed diversity, which meant the characters on the good side had increased way too much.
+Some had such minute roles that I wondered if none of the other characters could have handled that task along with theirs.
+With the huge crowd of actors and the end already in sight, the movie makes you feel like the screenplay was just made to fill up the necessary gaps and create characters and animals to help narrate the ending they wanted.

-The swapping of Johnny Depp for Mads Mikkelsen made a lot of sense and I did not miss Depp at all.
+The swapping of Johnny Depp for Mads Mikkelsen made a lot of sense, and I did not miss Depp at all.

 0 comments: